Nardo Wick: Career

 Wick released his debut single, "Lolli".
 He then released the single "Slide".
 He then released the single "Came Up" as the final release of the year.
 Starting off 2021, he released the single "Who Want Smoke?" on January 22, 2021.
 Wick released the single "Shhh" on April 23, 2021.
 It serves as the lead single to his debut studio album, Who Is Nardo Wick?.
 On August 27, 2021, Wick was featured on fellow American rapper 42 Dugg's song "Opp Pack", from the deluxe edition of the latter's commercial mixtape Free Dem Boyz.
 The song served as Wick's first time being featured on a song by another artist.

 On October 8, 2021, Wick released another version of "Who Want Smoke?", which features fellow rappers G Herbo, Lil Durk, and 21 Savage.
 The song serves as the second single to Who Is Nardo Wick? and was released alongside an accompanying music video directed by Cole Bennett in association with Lyrical Lemonade.
 The new version boosted the popularity of the song alongside a dance to it that was created on the video-sharing app TikTok, which debuted at number 17 on the Billboard Hot 100 and became certified triple platinum by the RIAA, which gave Wick both his first charting song and his first song that received a certification, respectively.
 Two days later, Wick was featured on rapper Katana 10400's single "She Want Me Dead!", which served as Wick's second feature and first time being featured on a single.

 Wick released the single "Me or Sum", which features fellow rappers Future and Lil Baby, on November 29, 2021.
 It serves as the second single of Who Is Nardo Wick? and would go on to peak at number 58 on the Billboard Hot 100 and be certified double platinum.
 The subsequent album was released four days later, on December 3, 2021.
 It features new guest appearances from Hit-Boy, Big30, and Lakeyah.
 It became certified platinum by the RIAA, and peaked at number 16 on the US albums chart.
 On July 22, 2022, Wick released the deluxe version Who Is Nardo Wick?
 2, with additional guest features from the Kid Laroi and Latto.

 On March 31, 2023, a hit single by Wick was released, "Hot Boy", which peaked at number 99 on the Billboard Hot 100 and featured American rapper Lil Baby.
 On May 5, 2023, he was co-featured alongside fellow rapper Roddy Ricch on fellow rapper Gucci Mane's single "Pissy", the song later appeared as the fourth single on Gucci's sixteenth studio album, Breath of Fresh Air.
 Later in 2023, Wick was co-featured alongside G Herbo on Mudbaby Ru's single "Gun Class ll".

+Wick's second studio album, Wick, was released on February 21, 2025.
+It features guest appearances by 21 Savage, Future, Lil Baby, Sexyy Red, and Southside.